LinhLE2469/movielens/README.md

 MovieLens – Spark ETL

-This folder contains the Spark ETL script that builds a **silver** dataset from MovieLens CSV files using Apache Spark (local mode).
+This folder contains the Spark ETL script that builds a **silver** dataset from MovieLens CSV files using Apache Spark.

 ## Output schema (silver)
 The final dataset contains: